My name Van Thi is meaningless without a story.

 A word is simultaneously a symbol and an interpretation.
 A name—a special word, no doubt—is also a symbol and a storyteller for the person it serves.

-My name traces a history of colonialism, diaspora, and marginalisation through its transition from Chinese to Vietnamese to English.
-But its origin story, its Chinese meaning as “rhyming poem” is the one I resonate with and the one I share with collective humanity.
+My name traces a history of colonialism, diaspora, and marginalization through its translation from Chinese to Vietnamese to English.
+But its origin story, its Chinese meaning as “rhyming poem” is the one I resonate with and the one I want to share with collective humanity.

 We are all poetry ready to express ourselves compassionately into the world.